Hirlam/Trac2Markdown.jl/docs/src/Training/HarmonieSystemTraining2016/Exercises.md

 ### FULL-POS

-[FULL-POS documentation] (../../HarmonieSystemDocumentation/PostPP/Fullpos.md) will hopefully help with the following exercise.
+[FULL-POS documentation](../../HarmonieSystemDocumentation/PostPP/Fullpos.md) will hopefully help with the following exercise.
  * Exercise 1:Instructions to add extra FULL-POS parameters in the [Select_postp.pl](https://hirlam.org/trac/browser/tags/harmonie-40h1.1/scr/Select_postp.pl) perl script to any of your experiments are detailed below.
    * On ecgate "check out" scr/Select_postp.pl:
 ```bash